Brahmotsavam (film): Themes

 The film was considered to be a film glorifying Babu's onscreen image as a lovable boy and a responsible son.
 During the film's official launch ceremony, Addala spoke about the film's theme by stating, "There would be beauty and happiness if some people are together.
 If there is a family with many members and if they celebrate every moment like a Utsavam, it is a Brahmotsavam", adding that the film's story would be on the lines of his previous directorial Seethamma Vakitlo Sirimalle Chettu (2013) which starred Babu and Samantha along with Daggubati Venkatesh and Anjali.

 A source from the film's unit revealed that Brahmotsavam is all about family values and celebrating traditions.
 The bonding between the protagonist and his father along with the backdrop of his mother's family are the centerpiece of the film.
 The three female leads play an important role in the manner in which the protagonist realises the value of family when they go out on a journey exploring the family lineage and their place in the larger scheme of family links.

 Music

-For the film's soundtrack, Addala brought in his regular collaborator Mickey J. Meyer to score music for Brahmotsavam.
-In early March 2016, Meyer recorded a song entitled "Vacchindi Kada" whose vocals were provided by Abhay Jodhpurkar.
-Later, the team approached Gopi Sundar to score the background music for this film.
-The film's audio was initially scheduled to launch on 25 March, but later postponed to 8 April, to coincide with Ugadi.
-The makers planned for grand arrangements for the audio release event at Tirupati.
-But the makers announce that the audio launch will be delayed, as Meyer had to compose the last song of the film.
-The audio was launched in a grand ceremony on 14 April 2016 at JRC Convention Centre in Hyderabad, with the presence of the cast and crew and other celebrities.
-The songs were released digitally on the day of the launch.

-The audio received mostly positive response.
-Behindwoods gave the soundtrack 2.75 out of 5 stating, "Brahmotsavam is a breezy album from Mickey J Meyer which lives up to the film's theme and promises what it delivers."
-Indiaglitz gave 3.25 out of 5 and stated "An album with a pronounced traditional (and in one place, even folkish) sound and patois."
-Bollywoodlife stated the album as "refreshing and melodic" and gave 3.5 out of 5.
-123Telugu stated "The album has a perfect blend of family, romantic and youthful numbers which matches well with the visuals".
-Karthik Srinivasan of Milliblog stated The prominent electronic sound including, Mickey delivers a crowd-pleasing and massy commercial soundtrack".